arbor-sim/arbor/doc/contrib/pr.rst

 -  Travis CI must produce a favourable result on your PR.
 -  An Arbor team member will (squash) merge the PR with the PR change summery as commit message.
--  Consider using Gitpod to review larger PRs (see under checks).
+-  Consider using Gitpod to review larger PRs, see under checks on the Github PR page.

 .. _contribpr-merge: